mightymax123/convfinqa/README.md

 ./run_models.sh
 ```

-## CI/CD
+## CI/CD Pipeline

-A CI/CD pipeline has been initialised, it will check any PRs into main for the following:
+A comprehensive CI/CD pipeline has been implemented that automatically validates all pull requests to main for:

-- correct formatting
+- **Code Formatting**: Automated formatting checks with `ruff`
-- linting
-- Type checking
-- Check all tests pass
+- **Linting**: Code quality analysis and auto-fixes
+- **Type Checking**: Static type validation with `mypy`
+- **Testing**: Complete test suite execution with `pytest`

-The `pipeline` alias replicates the CI/CD pipeline, running this alias is a simple check if a PR will pass the pipeline.
+The `pipeline` alias replicates the CI/CD pipeline locally, allowing you to verify your changes will pass before submitting a PR.

+## Architecture & Design

+### Prompting Strategies

+- **Basic**: Minimal prompt serving as baseline performance
+- **Chain-of-Thought**: Step-by-step reasoning before final answers
+- **Few-Shot**: Example-driven learning focusing on output formatting

+### Evaluation Methodology

+- **Accuracy Metric**: Exact string matching between predicted and ground truth answers
+- **Reproducible Sampling**: Configurable sample sizes with optional seeding
+- **Structured Outputs**: JSON format with conversation metadata and evaluation results

-## Future work
+## Future Work

-The following points would be good next steps for further improve the codebase.
+The following enhancements would further improve the codebase:

-- Evaluation of models from other cloud providers such as Gemini and Claude
+- **Multi-Provider Support**: Evaluation of models from Anthropic (Claude) and Google (Gemini)
-- Evaluation of opensource models, such as Llama and Mistral, can be done through Ollama or huggingface (highly dependent on compute resources)
-- Expansion of evaluation framework, other methods are more comprehensive than direct string matching
-- Additional prompt engineering, investigating how different templates can impact performance
+- **Open Source Models**: Integration with Llama and Mistral via Ollama or HuggingFace
+- **Enhanced Evaluation**: Tolerance-based matching, embedding similarity, numeric precision handling
-- Add async/await support for concurrent API calls to improve performance
+- **Performance Optimization**: Async/await support for concurrent API calls
-- Implement retry logic and rate limiting for robust API interactions
+- **Advanced Prompting**: Template experimentation and prompt optimization

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes and ensure tests pass (`make checks`)
+4. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Open a Pull Request